 In 1999, at the top of the tree with The Stains, he obtained the rights to record The Stones’ Midnight Rambler, 2000 Light Years from Home, Sympathy For The Devil and Ruby Tuesday.
 Although he wasn’t allowed to sell his versions of these compositions, he did have a few pressed onto CD for his own amusement.
 Which turned out to be fortuitous when Skarbek asked if he had any professional recordings of the band.
 “He said my vocals were stunning.
 If it hadn’t been for that CD, we wouldn’t have got signed.”

 “It was really magical.
 Dick Hattrel came along, who was Brian’s best friend.”
-Shortly after the show, Ward got a phone call from legendary producer and songwriter Charlie Skarbek, who recently had seen them play.
+Shortly after the show, Ward got a phone call from legendary producer Charlie Skarbek, who recently had seen them play.
 “He is one of the greatest.
 He came down to hear us rehearse.
 And afterwards said: ‘I want to sign you for the Rugby World Cup series in 2003’.
 I was like: ‘OK'”